Guatemalan Civil War: Domination by military rulers

 Some of the first victims of Arana's state of the siege were his critics in the press and in the university.
 In Guatemala City on 26 November 1970, security forces captured and disappeared journalists Enrique Salazar Solorzano and Luis Perez Diaz in an apparent reprisal for newspaper stories condemning the repression.
 On 27 November, National University law professor and government critic Julio Camey Herrera was found murdered.
 On the following day, radio station owner Humberto Gonzalez Juarez, his business associate Armando Bran Valle and a secretary disappeared, their bodies were subsequently found in a ravine.
 Later in 1975, a former member of the Detective Corps of the National Police – jailed for a non-political murder – took credit for the killing.

 In October 1971, over 12,000 students at the University of San Carlos of Guatemala went on a general strike to protest the killing of students by the security forces; they called for an end to the "state of siege."
 On 27 November 1971, the Guatemalan military responded with an extensive raid on the main campus of the university, seeking cached weapons.
 It mobilized 800 army personnel, as well as tanks, helicopters and armored cars, for the raid.
 They conducted a room-to-room search of the entire campus but found no evidence or supplies.

 A number of death squads – run by the police and intelligence services – emerged in the capital during this period.
 In one incident on 13 October 1972, ten people were knifed to death in the name of a death squad known as the "Avenging Vulture."
 Guatemalan government sources confirmed to the U.S. Department of State that the "Avenging Vulture" and other similar death squads operating during the time period were a "smokescreen" for extralegal tactics being employed by the National Police against non-political delinquents.
-Another infamous death squad active during this time was the 'Ojo por Ojo' (Eye for an Eye), described in a US State Department intelligence cable as "a largely military membership with some civilian cooperation".
+Another infamous death squad active during this time was the 'Ojo por Ojo' (Eye for an Eye), described in a U.S. State Department intelligence cable as "a largely military membership with some civilian cooperation".
 The 'Ojo por Ojo' tortured, killed and mutilated scores of civilians linked to the PGT or suspected of collaborating with the FAR in the first half of the 1970s.

 According to Amnesty International and domestic human rights organizations such as 'Committee of Relatives of Disappeared Persons', over 7,000 civilian opponents of the security forces were 'disappeared' or found dead in 1970 and 1971, followed by an additional 8,000 in 1972 and 1973.
 In the period between January and September 1973, the Guatemalan Human Rights Commission documented the deaths and forced disappearances of 1,314 individuals by death squads.
 The Guatemalan Human Rights Commission estimated 20,000 people killed or "disappeared" between 1970 and 1974.